Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Directing

 • Motivation is about inspiring and encouraging employees to put in their best effort.

-• Managers can motivate their teams through various means, such as offering incentives, recognizing achievements, and creating a positive work environment
+• Managers can motivate their teams through various means, such as offering incentives, recognising achievements, and creating a positive work environment.

-• A motivated workforce is more productive and committed to the organization's goals
+• A motivated workforce is more productive and committed to the organisation's goals

 3. Leadership:

-• Leadership involves guiding and influencing employees towards achieving organizational objectives.
+• Leadership involves guiding and influencing employees towards achieving organisational objectives.

 • A good leader sets a vision, leads by example, and fosters a collaborative and supportive atmosphere.